panlatent/schedule/README.md

 [![Yii2](https://img.shields.io/badge/Powered_by-Yii_Framework-green.svg?style=flat)](https://www.yiiframework.com/)

 Manage your CraftCMS application schedules in Cp.
-Run a command, trigger an event, push a queue task, or access a URL at a specified time.
+Run a command, trigger an event, push a queue task, or send HTTP request at a specified time.
 You can flexibly customize the trigger time and even design your schedule type.

 Requirements